abdullah-gamil05/ImageBasedAnatomy_Tasks/task6_Image_View/README.md

 # Image Viewer

 ## Overview
-The Pro Image Viewer is a comprehensive desktop application for visualizing, processing, and analyzing images.
-Developed using **PyQt5** for the user interface and **OpenCV** for image manipulation, it offers a range of features for enhancing image quality and analyzing images effectively.
+The Pro Image Viewer is a Python-based tool for visualizing, processing, and analyzing images.
+It provides a graphical user interface (GUI) built using PyQt5 and offers advanced image manipulation features powered by OpenCV.
 ---

 ## Purpose